vehbioztomurcuk/oeks-tt-v2/README.md

 # OEKS Team Tracker

 ## Overview
 OEKS Team Tracker is a lightweight, low-resource monitoring solution designed to track the productivity and activity of remote teams in real-time.
-This application captures video from staff computers at regular intervals and displays them in a centralized management dashboard, providing managers with an instant view of team activity.
+This application captures screenshots from staff computers at regular intervals and displays them in a centralized management dashboard, providing managers with an instant view of team activity.

 ## Features
-- **Real-Time Video Monitoring**: Automatic video capture at regular intervals
+- **Real-Time Screenshot Monitoring**: Automatic screenshot capture at regular intervals
 - **Centralized Management Dashboard**: View all staff activity from a single panel
 - **Staff Filtering**: Filter staff by name, department, or status
 - **Live Viewing Mode**: Full-screen, real-time monitoring for selected staff
 - **Automatic Status Indicators**: Active/inactive staff status tracking
 - **Dark Theme Interface**: Modern design that reduces eye strain
-- **Local Storage**: Videos are stored locally, no cloud required
+- **Local Storage**: Screenshots are stored locally, no cloud required
-- **Low Bandwidth Usage**: Optimized video compression
+- **Low Bandwidth Usage**: Optimized image compression
 - **History Playback**: Review staff activity with interactive timeline and playback controls
+- **5-Minute Video Generation**: Automatic creation of 5-minute videos from recent screenshots
+- **Video History**: Browse and play videos generated from staff screenshots
+- **History Search**: Search through screenshot history by time or filename
 - **Multilingual Support**: Full Turkish interface with English option

 ## Architecture